dmbarbour/wikilon/docs/ABC_Minimalist.md

 ## General Support for Command Sequences

 The idea with a *command sequence* is that we iterate through a sequence of commands, but enable the client to perform some intermediate work after each command.
 Command sequences are convenient for concise data representations, DSLs, monadic effects models, etc..
-I had previously developed support for [claw command sequences](CommandLine.md), as an editable view of code.

 An intriguing possibility is that *natural numbers* and *embedded texts* are specific instances of command sequences.

-Setting aside the specifics of representation or view, we might have the general form:
+Setting aside the specifics of representation, consider the general forms:

         #3 == (,,,)
         #0 == ()